PUBLIC COMMENT

 - Owners will review and select contractors based on cost-reasonable bids.
 A loan will be created based on project costs.

-- Loans go before a review board for approval.
-If approved, staff will work with owners to sign loan documents, a contract and schedule the work with contractors
+- Project costs and loan amounts are presented to a Review Board for approval.
+If approved, staff will work with owners to sign loan documents, an agreement for the work with the contractor(s), and schedule the work with contractors.

 What information do I need to provide to apply?